Danerack/NiloPad/README.md

 # NiloPad

     NiloPad is a 4 key macropad with a rotary encoder, an OLED Display.
-It also has 4 WS2812B Leds, and uses KMK firmware
+It also has 4 SK6812 MINI-E LEDs, and uses KMK firmware

 Features: